i-MSCP/plugins/incubator/Postgrey/README.md

 # i-MSCP Postgrey plugin v1.1.0

-Plugin which allows to run Postgrey policy server for Postfix with i-MSCP
+Plugin which allows to run Postgrey policy server for Postfix with i-MSCP.

 ## Introduction

 Posgtrey policy server, which implements greylisting, is a spam filtering method that rejects email from external servers on the first try.
 Spammers don't usually retry sending their messages, whereas legitimate mail servers do.

 Homepage: http://postgrey.schweikert.ch/